 Fasting Tips - Getting Started

-Fasting is not that hard or unpleasant to do.
-You will experience some periods of uneasiness, but you may be astonished at how great you’ll feel most of the time while you are fasting, especially once you are past the first few hours.
+Fasting is not hard to do or unpleasant.
+Once you get passed the first few times you actually do it...
+You will experience some periods of uneasiness, but you may be astonished at how great you’ll feel most of the time while you are fasting.

 Here are practical suggestions to help you get through the transition:

 1. Start with a mini-fast.
 How long do you go between meals without eating?
 Two hours?
 Five hours?
-Start there and try to increase it by a few hours.
+Start there and try to increase it by an hour every day.

 Walk before you run…

-A very common mistake that many people make when embarking on fasting is to go straightaway from a typical pattern of 3 meals per day with snacks, to a day-long fast.
-Setting yourself up for failure by taking unreasonable steps is the main reason that so many people reject fasting as impractical or unhealthful.
+A very common mistake, many people make, when embarking on fasting, is to go straightaway from a typical pattern of 3-6 meals per day with snacks, to a day-long fast.
+Of course it can be done, but it may feel like deprivation and suffering.

-That really frees you from thinking about food and making choices, because you know that at 5 p.m.
-Friday you’ll have your next meal.
+That really frees you from thinking about food and making choices, because you know that at 5 p.m. (for example) you’ll have your next meal.

 3. Savor flavored calorie-free beverages.
 To satisfy your need for flavor, enjoy herb teas.
-Don’t add any sugar or artificial sweeteners, since these can induce an insulin response that shuts down fat burning.
-Flavored beverages satisfy the urge for flavor and provide some pleasure that can be a big help.
+Don’t add any sugar or artificial sweeteners, since these can induce an insulin response, which will shut down fat burning.

 4. Smell something aromatic while fasting.
 This is an old aromatherapy trick to turn off your appetite, but it has a scientific basis.
 A strong aroma from herbs, spices, flowers or perfumes can rapidly diminish a craving by saturating the cephalic phase insulin response.